Budibase/website/content/blog/app-building/difference-between-rule-based-role-based-access-control.md

 Today we’re going to cover all of the key differences, with a specific focus on how role-based systems have come to be the preferred option for the majority of app projects.
 Then, we’ll wrap up by looking at how Budibase makes it easier than ever to control user permissions.

+So, what's the difference between role-based and rule-based access control?

 Let’s dive in.

 ## What is rule-based access control?

-As the name suggests, rule-based access control is a system built around defined conditions for providing or denying access to different users.
+As the name suggests, rule-based access control is a framework built around defined conditions for providing or denying access to different users within computer systems.

 Most of the time, these rules are based on individual users’ attributes.
-This is also called _attribute-based access control_ (ABAC).
+This is also called *attribute-based access control* (ABAC).
+Or, admins may be able to use their own judgment about defining access permissions, in a more discretionary access control policy.

 Rules can be based on other contextual values too.
 For example, factors relating to previous actions, or the object's current stage in a particular workflow.
 You could even set rules based on system factors, like the current time of day, or server loads.